modesrg/match-simulator-public/README.md

 # Mini Tournament Simulator

-This project is in a tournament simulator with rounds and matches.
+This project is a tournament simulator with rounds and matches.
 It consists of 3 parts:

 - A REST API with an endpoint to trigger the tournament simulation (access via /swagger or /api/tournament/simulate)